cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Extension Type Registry {#extype}

 IANA has created a new registry titled "CBOR Extension Type Registry" under the new heading "CBOR Certificate".
 The columns of the registry are Value, X.509 Extension Type, and Reference, where Value is an integer, and the other columns are text strings.
 Only positive values can be registered.
-For values in the interval \[1, 23\] the registration procedure is "IETF Review".
+For values in the interval \[1, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-------------------------------------+------------------+